Crack team fights to clean Rio's polluted bay before Olympics

 The state government is starting to agree.
 State Environment Secretary André Corrêa said in an emailed statement that a "new model" was needed in order to manage the clean-up, one that could deal with the multitude of different factors involved.

-Installing a sewage system is impossible in many sprawling neighbourhoods as dirt roads would simply collapse.
+Installing a sewage system is impossible in many sprawling neighborhoods as dirt roads would simply collapse.
 "You'd have to completely rebuild much of the area," Valle explains.

 Padrone also complained that those who commit environmental crimes never go to jail and the companies involved usually are only fined and monitored rather than being shut down.